JackLawhorn/Heavens-Above-Gardens-Below/Posts/Categorization of magics.md

 ### Source

-A mage's source is the well of power from which [[albedo]] is pulled, and can be either internal or external.
+A mage's source is the well of power from which [[Albedo]] is pulled, and can be either internal or external.
 For those peoples with [[organic magics]], one's own [[aura]] functions as the source.
 Others, who instead use [[pact magics]] instead draw albedo from their pact-bound.
 Others still use artifacts like [[Materialist magics|materialist]] trinkets, including [[docetic materials]], and draw from the albedo imbued within them.

 ### Channel